Jeep Cherokee (XJ): XJ in China

 Production under Mercedes-Benz continued in the partnership that was renamed Beijing-Benz DaimlerChrysler Automotive.
 The most recent model with an updated grille, headlights, and other upgrades was known as the Jeep 2500 and was produced until 2005.
 It is notable that AMC's original Cherokee design continued to be built and sold after being virtually unchanged for over twenty years.

-The design of the Chinese market Jeeps was similar to that of the U.S.-market Jeeps, with the exception of a new front grille and headlamps, as well as new tail lamps.
-The interior also got a new steering wheel and center console.
+The design of the Chinese market Jeeps was similar to that of the U.S.-market Jeeps, except for a new front grille and headlamps, as well as new tail lamps.
+The interior also featured a new steering wheel and center console.

 The BJ2500, produced by Beijing Jeep was available with the 2.4 L 4G64 engine from Mitsubishi, 2.5 L and 2.7 L engines known as C498QA.
-Pricing ranged from 115,000 and 127,900 yuan (16,600 to 18,470 USD) for 2.5 L models and was 128,000 yuan for the 2.7 L version ($18,480 USD). while 4.0 L and 4.7 L engines were known as C698QA1 and C8V93Q respectively, and both power the Jeep Grand Cherokee (WJ).
+Pricing ranged from 115,000 and 127,900 yuan (16,600 to US$18,470) for 2.5 L models and was 128,000 yuan for the 2.7 L version (US$18,480). while 4.0 L and 4.7 L engines were known as C698QA1 and C8V93Q respectively, and both power the Jeep Grand Cherokee (WJ).

-After 2009 Beijing Auto Works continued the production of the Chinese-market XJ Cherokee as the BAW Qishi 骑士 (Knight in Chinese).
-The Qishi uses a 2.0 L I4 and 2.2 L I4 known as the 4G20 and 4G22, both old Nissan units, and a 5-slot grille, along with 6-lug wheels.
+After 2009, Beijing Auto Works continued the production of the Chinese-market XJ Cherokee as the BAW Qishi 骑士 (Knight in Chinese).
+The Qishi uses a 2.0 L I4 and 2.2 L I4 known as the 4G20 and 4G22, both old Nissan units, and a five-slot grille, along with six-lug wheels.
 Production ended in 2014.
-All Chinese specification Jeeps had a 5-speed manual gearbox as standard.
+All Chinese specification Jeeps had a five-speed manual gearbox as standard.

 Chinese car manufacturer Shuanghuan Auto, who are known for their copy of the Toyota Land Cruiser Prado (J120) front end, BMW X5 (E53) rear end and BMW X3 side skirt designed car, the Shuanghuan SCEO, also made a copy of the Jeep Cherokee XJ known as the Shuanghuan SHZJ213.
-The BJ212 platform was used to make the car.
-The SHZJ213 used a 2.4-liter BAW 492 engine paired to a 5-speed manual gearbox.
+The BJ212 platform was used.
+The SHZJ213 used a 2.4 L BAW 492 engine paired to a five-speed manual gearbox.
 Production ran from 1994 until 1997.

+Numerous other Chinese firms also made clones of the four-door Cherokee XJ as well as pickup versions.